suswei/ope_worldmodels/README.md

 **Notes:**

 * At the end of training, a dream rollout is generated just for fun.
-* Changes were made to model.py so that it is trained with the off policy evaluation in mind.
+* SW: Changes were made to model.py so that it is trained with the off policy evaluation in mind.
 Should run with `python model.py --z_dim 32 --hidden_dim 256 --mixtures 5 --epoch 20 --predict_done --in_dream`
-game is not specified since CarRacing is default.
+    * `--game` is not specified since CarRacing is default.

 ### 4. Controller (C)